 Strengths:

-Limitation: Insights may remain more surface-level without deeper qualitative analysis.
+Limitation: insights may remain more surface-level without deeper qualitative analysis.

 5. Quantilope